Haider-Zia/Haider-Zia/README.md

 - Hi, I’m @Haider-Zia
-- I have primarily worked using Flutter, React, Node, and SQL.
+- I have primarily worked using React, Node, PostgreSQL, and Flutter.
 - I'm making a social networking platform for people and businesses who help stray animals.